|South Winchester Golf Club||

 Inspired to play golf for your county?

 If you are then check out the Hampshire Junior Squad Pathway that shows how you can go from playing club golf to training with and representing your county.
 Our advice is simple, partake in regular coaching, play competitions at your club and/or on the various Junior Tours that we partner with in the county ( EZGO Tour, Hampshire and Berkshire League or Hampshire Junior Tour), regionally and nationally and you could be in with a chance of playing for Hampshire.

 Each year a selection day for each age squad takes place in September/October allowing the coaches and managers to select the squad for the following year.
+Anaylisis of handicap progress, playing/competition history (home club/other) and commitiment to developing your game.

 Being part of a Hampshire Squad gives you:

 Hampshire County matches and practice rounds

-Training Days with the squad comprising of coaching on all aspects to support and develop your game and course practice with Order of Merit, Ryder Cup and 6 man team format.
+Training Days/Practice Rounds with the squad comprising of coaching on all aspects to support and develop your game to help you reach your potential.
+On course training includes an Order of Merit/Ryder Cup and practice for the 6 man county team format.

 For more details contact David Matthews U16 Manager